-The purpose of this policy is to set out the policy and procedures that will govern all expressive activities on CVCC campus properties.
+The purpose of this policy is to set out the procedures and protocols that will govern all expressive activities on Central Virginia Community College properties.

-1. This policy applies to all buildings, grounds, and other spaces owned or controlled by a college.
+1. This policy applies to employees, students, contractors, vendors, visitors and invited guest, for all campus buildings, grounds, and other spaces owned or controlled by CVCC.
 The term “expressive activity” includes:

 · Meetings and other group activities of students and student organizations;